This Tomato Florentine Soup is a wonderfully, rich-flavored tomato soup with some delicious additions.

 - Use any red wine to add to this soup.

 - The recipe calls for using both chicken and beef broth.
-You can use all of one or the other, if you’d like.
+You can use all of one or the other, if you’d like. or you can use all vegetable broth instead.

 - Elbow macaroni is a great pasta to use for adding to soups.
 You might also consider using mini farfalle or shells, orzo or ditalini.